tfeb/star/README.md

 will not optimize the iteration.
 It would obviously be better if it did.
 In particular it's pretty clear that, at least within a file (or compilation unit), compiler macros *are* expanded even though their functions are not yet defined.
 Whether they are expanded *after* a file containing a function definition & corresponding compiler macro definition is compiled but before it is loaded is not clear: two of the implementations I tried did so, one did not[^3].

 After thinking about this I decided that examples like the above are so common that it is best for iterator optimizers to become defined in the compilation environment, even though this means they are defined before their functions.
 So that is now what happens.

+### The second and third arguments
+The second argument to an iterator optimizer function is a CL [environment object](https://www.lispworks.com/documentation/HyperSpec/Body/26_glo_e.htm#environment_object "environment object") as passed to macro functions.
+Optimizer functions can use it for the same purposes that macro functions do, if they want to.

+The third argument is the tail of `*iterator-optimizers*` with the first element of the tail being the table where the optimizer was found.
+This can be used to allow optimizers to partly override other versions of themselves by calling `find-iterator-optimizer` on the tail of the argument they got passed.
+To use this mechanism seriously some syntax along the lines of `call-next-method` would be nice.

 ## Some useful things
 These sre exported by `org.tfeb.star/utilities` and `org.tfeb.star`.